People behind Bigace

 We want to be more open to the Community - and to give you an idea about the people behind BIGACE we decided to publish some information about us.

-I am a professional software developer for more than 10 years now with a Bachelor degree in Computer Science.
+I am a professional software developer since 2000 now with a german Bachelor degree in Computer Science.
 I develop software in a wide array of languages and always try to stay on the bleeding edge of new technologies and methodologies.
-Linux is my daily work system both on my work computer and my server.

 Oleg is a self-educated software developer, who started in the early 90's with hacking games and programs, and creating self-replicating mechanisms in assembler and C. Then, a couple of years later, he created the program in C + + using visual class libraries.
 The last few years he concentrated on web development in PHP, HTML, CSS and SQL and has a "Adobe Flash CS5" certificate from an authorized training center